Gusabary/SAIL/Notes/optiver-sprint.md

 + **ptrace**

   Ptrace is a system call.
 It provides a means by which one process can observe and control the execution of another process.
 Usually the process being traced is child process we called tracee, and the parent process is tracer.
 The principle is whenever the tracee is delivered a signal, it will be trapped in the tracer and at this moment, tracer can observe and even change the tracee's memory and registers.
 So ptrace is usually used to implement breakpoint debugging and system call tracing.

++ **seccomp**

+  Seccomp is a security tool provided by linux kernel.
+It allows a process to run in a sandbox environment in which the process can only invoke limited system calls.
+For example, I could write a configuration file and specify some system calls that the process could invoke.
+If the process is trying any system call that is not in the whitelist, it will be shut down.

 + **describe the process of fork**